 This is an example of an image that was framed fairly well.
 The act of cropping would now fine-tune the image by removing some of the unneeded background at the top and right sides of the frame.
 This minimal crop would lose little resolution and place the focal point of the dragonfly's face into a composition that is pleasing.

 Why is it Important to Frame First Crop Second?

 There are a number of reasons.
 Some of them are technical and some of them are aesthetic.

-Even today's high resolution cameras have limitations.
-When creating your photographs, use proper imaging tools, such as a proper lens, and and shooting from a good vantage point; use cropping as a last resort!
+Even today's high-resolution cameras have limitations.
+When creating your photographs, use proper imaging tools, such as a proper lens, and shooting from a good vantage point; use cropping as a last resort!
 But let's be honest, as photographers, as artists, don't we always want to produce the best possible product?
 This is where the art of framing becomes so important!

 Practice Makes Perfect